isomerpages/mddi-corp/pages/faq.md

 <p><strong>1.
 I would like to find out more about the Personal Data Protection Act/Do-Not-Call Registry</strong>
 </p>
 <p>Please visit&nbsp;<a href="https://www.pdpc.gov.sg/" rel="noopener noreferrer nofollow" target="_blank">www.pdpc.gov.sg</a>&nbsp;for information
 and updates.
-You may also email your queries via feedback form <a href="https://form.gov.sg/#!/5dfae076c00ae200190b39c5" rel="noopener noreferrer nofollow" target="_blank">here</a>&nbsp;or call (+65) 6377 3131.</p>
+You may also email your queries via <a href="https://form.gov.sg/#!/5dfae076c00ae200190b39c5" rel="noopener nofollow" target="_blank">feedback form</a>&nbsp;or call (+65) 6377 3131.</p>
 <h3>Media</h3>
 <p><strong>1.
 My production company would like to film a video/movie in Singapore.
 Is a permit required?</strong>